The Ultimate Guide to Living and Working in Blackburn

 Some of the best neighbourhoods are Pleasington, Darwen, Cherry Tree, Witton, with Lammack and Beardwood being the safest.
-Beardwood, Feniscowles and Pleckgate are traditionally popular for families on account of the surrounding countryside and the availability of good local schools.
+Beardwood, Feniscowles and Pleckgate are popular for families due to the surrounding countryside and good local schools.
 Blackburn remains a good place to raise a family, as the gentrified area has many more people renovating old 50s homes.
 The most dangerous places to live in are around the town centre, where most of Blackburn’s crime takes place.

 Is Blackburn a Safe City?